 Getting help with your tax return

-If you don’t want to file your own tax return, we recommend using Taxback.com.
-They specialize in helping international workers file taxes in Canada, and their average refund is $904.
-Taxback.com offer free estimates, and international bank transfers, so that you can continue travelling and still receive your refund.
+Need help filing your tax return?
+We recommend using Taxback.com.
+They specialize in helping international workers file taxes in Canada, and their average refund is $998.